SathesanThavabalasingam/WildFire/README.md

 <img src="./WildFireApp/static/img/cosine_1.png">
 </p>

-a is the tf-idf weight for term i in the query.
+"A" is the tf-idf weight for term "i" in the query.

-b is the tf-idf weight for term i in the document.
+"B" is the tf-idf weight for term "i" in the document.

-The term weights in a document "b" affects the position of the document vector.
+The term weights in a document "B" affects the position of the document vector.

 An example target project (first row) and recommended project (second row) are provided below, along with their associated labels (second column).
 Notice that the recommended document has a label that is different from the target document.
 This is important, demonstrating that the recommender system can identify similar projects based on the description content that can identify projects from other categories that a user may not typically be exposed to.